 - Contest winner Jason Kaleko (Snatch) signed with Energy Entertainment.
 He was previously developing feature and TV material with Script Pipeline execs.

 - Screenwriting winner Tyler Burton Smith (Henchman) signed with WME and Grandview.
-He has multiple projects in development with major production companies, including Spooked, with Dan Lin producing, and Five Nights at Freddy’s, which he’s co-writing with director Gil Kenan (Poltergeist).
+He has multiple projects in development with major production companies, including Spooked, with Dan Lin producing, and the horror Five Nights at Freddy's.

 - Precious Cargo, a finalist in the 2010 Script Pipeline Screenwriting Competition written by Max Adams, was released in April 2016.
 The film stars Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.